DerGuru/The-Resonant/New Chapters/Part3/P3-03_Breathing_Room.md

 *Perhaps both.
 Or neither.
 Some people just watch because they remember when no one watched them.*

 Jason unlocked his apartment.
-Everything was as he'd left it—clothes still in drawers, dishes still in the sink, the life he'd abandoned when everything changed still waiting.
+Everything was as he'd left itâ€”clothes still in drawers, dishes still in the sink, the life he'd abandoned when everything changed still waiting.

 He ate Mrs. Amari's food.
 It was good.
 Really good.
 And as he ate, he realized something: he wasn't the same person who'd left this apartment ten days ago.